Parapsychology: Establishment of the Parapsychological Association

 The Parapsychological Association (PA) was created in Durham, North Carolina, on June 19, 1957.
-Its formation was proposed by J. B. Rhine at a workshop on parapsychology which was held at the Parapsychology Laboratory of Duke University.
+J. B. Rhine proposed its formation at a parapsychology workshop held at the Parapsychology Laboratory of Duke University.
 Rhine proposed that the group form itself into the nucleus of an international professional society in parapsychology.
 The aim of the organization, as stated in its Constitution, became "to advance parapsychology as a science, to disseminate knowledge of the field, and to integrate the findings with those of other branches of science".

 In 1969, under the direction of anthropologist Margaret Mead, the Parapsychological Association became affiliated with the American Association for the Advancement of Science (AAAS), the largest general scientific society in the world.
-In 1979, physicist John A. Wheeler said that parapsychology is pseudoscientific, and that the affiliation of the PA to the AAAS needed to be reconsidered.
+In 1979, physicist John A. Wheeler said that parapsychology is pseudoscientific and that the affiliation of the PA to the AAAS needed to be reconsidered.

 His challenge to parapsychology's AAAS affiliation was unsuccessful.
 Today, the PA consists of about three hundred full, associate, and affiliated members worldwide.